PřF:C5060 Methods of Chemical Research I - Course Information

 - Course objectives

-- Techniques of electron microscopy.
-Symmetry of molecules and crystals.
-X-ray diffraction and structural analysis.
+Electron microscopy.
+Symmetry of molecules.
+X-ray structural analysis.
+Protein crystallography.
 Raman and IR spectroscopy.
 NIR spectroscopy.
-Cyclic voltametry.
+Cyclic voltammetry.
 Optical rotation (ORD, CD) in structural analysis.
 Electron paramagnetic resonance.
+Luminescence.

 - Language of instruction